tdewolff/canvas_benchmarks/README.md

 ## Boolean
 ![Boolean results graph](https://raw.githubusercontent.com/tdewolff/canvas_benchmarks/refs/heads/master/boolean/results.png)

+Benchmarks are performed with the Natural Earth 10m resolutions of countries from the European Union and Chile, projected both to UTM 33N and 19S respectively.
+The boolean operation of union(Europe,Chile) with a total of 87721 segments is evaluated 5 times and averaged.

 | Library | Time | Polygon size |
 | --- | --- | --- |
 | [ajohnson1](http://www.angusj.com/delphi/clipper/documentation/Docs/Overview/_Body.htm) | 341.832124ms | 56462 |